Vector-relation configurations and plabic graphs: Examples

 The geometry of a discrete Darboux map is captured by the bipartite graph in Figure \ref{fig:k4}.
 Here on each edge of the lozenge tiling we place a white vertex signifying a point.
 To force the four points on the sides of a single lozenge to lie on one line we introduce two black vertices inside.
 It is clear that if the two triples of points lie on one line, then so do all four points.
 Figure \ref{fig:k4} should be compared for example with \cite[Figure 7]{KP}.

-\begin{proposition} The sequence of square moves shown in Figure \ref{fig:k5} realizes geometrically a step of time evolution of the discrete Darboux map transitioning from vertexes $G, H, K$ to vertices $L, M, N$ of the elementary hexahedron. \end{proposition}
+\begin{proposition} The sequence of square moves shown in Figure \ref{fig:k5} realizes geometrically a step of time evolution of the discrete Darboux map transitioning from vertices $G, H, K$ to vertices $L, M, N$ of the elementary hexahedron. \end{proposition}

 \begin{proof} We verify the sequence of square moves using Proposition \ref{prop:evolution} on each step. \end{proof}

 \begin{remark} This sequence of square moves has appeared in \cite[Figure 6]{KP}, without the current geometric interpretation, under the name of {\it {superurban renewal}}. \end{remark}